 Transportation in Vietnam

-Transportation is cheap — but only if you travel like a local.
+Vietnam transportation is cheap, especially if you travel like a local.
 As I detail in my piece on traveling the coast of Vietnam by bus, it’s possible to bus it up or down the entire coast of the country for under $50 per person.

 Food and Drink in Vietnam